 In ‘2008’, Backdrop Falls lament a time when life was easier in a slowed but on-point Pop-Punk track filled with the memories of youthful exuberance viewed from aged eyes.
 This Pop-Punk sensibility is more at home when paired with the band’s tendency for rhythmic Punk played at plodding Alt.
 Rock pace, in clear adoration of mid-career Millencolin.
 See the emotive ‘Flat On The Ground’.

-‘Big Lie’ is another for the Useless ID fans.
+‘Big Lie’ is another for those who gravitate toward riff-led Punk.
 Jagged, driven and crucially satisfying heavy riff-work contrasts the melodic vocals and the occasional lick and line of melodic strings.
 Through larger and more powerfully-backed vocals, Backdrops Falls absolutely nail their riff-heavy inclinations.
 To say the band aren’t at all applicable in their heartfelt tones to Emo would be a lie but I don’t feel as if it should be criticism.
 See the tuneful Emo-tinged Pop-Punk of ‘Out Of My Mess’.

 ‘Out Of My Mess’ is perhaps one of the releases further strong points.
 This sixth track is comfortable and contrasts the harder Backdrop Falls output fittingly and sits alongside ‘Big Lie’ more than well.